 Raytheon and the USAF completed two live fire tests against moving targets at the White Sands Missile Test Range in February 2015.

-Design, features and operation of SDB II air-launched bomb
+Design, features and operation of StormBreaker air-launched bomb

 The immediate attack mode allows engagement of close-in or pop-up opportunity targets and creates a predictable flight path.
 The laser-illuminated attack mode is meant for hit-the-spot precision.

-The SDB II is also fitted with control actuation system, thermal battery, pop-up air turbine alternator, and a wing deployment driver.
+The StormBreaker is also fitted with a control actuation system, thermal battery, pop-up air turbine alternator, and a wing deployment driver.
 The on-board mission computer is used to interconnect and control the sensors and navigation systems.

 The MMW radar enables the bomb to quickly detect and track stationary or moving targets under all-weather conditions.
 The IIR sensor offers enhanced discrimination and classification of targets, while the laser sensor provides the maximum operational flexibility of the weapon.